w3c/svgwg/master/pservers.md

 <p id="StopElement">The vector of colors to use in a gradient is
 defined by the {{stop}} elements that are child elements to a
 {{linearGradient}}, or {{radialGradient}}
-element.</p>
+element.

 <p class="annotation">In SVG 1.1, the above read: "The ramp of
-colors..." but "ramp" is used nowhere else in this section.</p>
+colors..." but "ramp" is used nowhere else in this section.

 @@elementsummary stop@@